 Southern Regional Middle School offers a variety of co-curricular activities and encourages all students to become involved in one or more.
 Check the website or Club Corner (near the cafeteria entrance) for the most current list and calendar of meetings.
 Students can check with each activity's advisor or coach, a guidance counselor, teacher, or administrator for information.
 Students must have a signed permission slip in order to participate in co-curricular activities.
-Students must be present during the school day in order to participate in co-curricular activities.
+Students must be present during the school day (present by 10:10 am or not leave prior to 11:50 am) in order to participate in co-curricular activities.
 A student in all-day detention may not attend extracurricular activities that day.
-Any student involved in co-curricular activities who is suspended out-of-school must apply for a reinstatement hearing to rejoin extracurricular activities.
+Any student involved in co-curricular activities who is suspended out-of-school is barred from further participation; however, the student may apply with the assistant principal for a reinstatement hearing to rejoin extracurricular activities.